-The College also grants credit for prior learning from other sources, including the military, according to guidelines issued by the American Council on Education (ACE) and the National Program on Non-collegiate Sponsored Instruction.
+The College also grants credit for prior learning from other sources, including a limited number of military courses, according to guidelines issued by the American Council on Education (ACE).
 For foreign transcripts, the College will provide the student with a list of agencies that evaluate foreign credentials for a fee; the credit award is based on the evaluation which the College receives directly from the agency and also on the applicability of the course work to the student's program.